-Dylan Wagner joined the psychology faculty at The Ohio State University in the fall of 2014.
-He is also a member of the Center for Cognitive and Behavioral Brain Imaging and the Center for Cognitive and Behavioral Science.
-He received his B.A. in Psychology from McGill University and his Ph.D. in Psychology from Dartmouth College.
+Dylan Wagner is an Associate Professor of Psychology The Ohio State University.
+He is also a member of the Center for Cognitive and Behavioral Brain Imaging and the Center for Cognitive and Behavioral Science and a core faculty of the newly formed cognitive neuroscience program.
 His research covers several topics related to person perception, social cognition, self-regulation and social cognitive neuroscience.

 Eunbin Stephanie Kim graduated from Rutgers University- New Brunswick in 2012 with a B.A. in Psychology.
 Prior to joining the Wagner Lab, she worked in Dr. Mauricio Delgado’s Social and Affective Neuroscience lab.
 Stephanie is broadly interested in understanding the neural mechanisms underlying value processing, affect, and social behaviors.
 More specifically, she aims to research how evaluations of self-other mental and affective states influence complex social behaviors.